DavidAJohnston/OmniFoundation/README.md

 of

-THE BITCOIN FOUNDATION, INC.
+THE OMNI FOUNDATION, INC.

-(a District of Columbia non-profit corporation)
+(Zug Switzerland non-profit corporation)

-Effective as of July 23, 2012
+Effective as of January 1st, 2015

 ARTICLE I - OFFICES

-Section 1.1	Principal Office: The Corporation's principal office shall be located in the District of Columbia.
+Section 1.1	Principal Office: The Corporation's principal office shall be located in the Zug, Switzerland.
 The Board of Directors shall have full power and authority to change the location of the Corporation's principal office.

 Section 1.2	Other Offices: The Board of Directors shall have full power and authority to establish branch, subordinate, or other offices at any place or places where the Corporation may legally conduct business.

 ARTICLE II - PURPOSES

-Section 2.1	Purposes: The Corporation is an association of persons having a common business interest, the purpose of which is to promote that common business interest and to engage in any lawful activity permitted under section 501(c)(6) of the Internal Revenue Code, or the corresponding section of any future federal tax code.
-More specifically, the purposes of the Corporation include, but are not limited to, promotion, protection, and standardization of distributed-digital currency and transactions systems including the Bitcoin system as well as similar and related technologies.
+Section 2.1	Purposes: The Corporation is an association of persons having a common business interest, the purpose of which is to promote that common business interest and to engage in any lawful activity permitted.
+More specifically, the purposes of the Corporation include, but are not limited to, promotion, protection, and standardization of distributed-digital currency and smart asset / property systems including the Omni Layer system as well as similar and related technologies.

-Section 2.2	The Corporation shall promote and protect both the decentralized, distributed and private nature of the Bitcoin distributed-digital currency and transaction system as well as individual choice, participation and financial privacy when using such systems.
+Section 2.2	The Corporation shall promote and protect both the decentralized, distributed and private nature of the Omni distributed-digital currency and smart asset / property system as well as individual choice, participation and financial privacy when using such systems.
 The Corporation shall further require that any distributed-digital currency falling within the ambit of the Corporation's purpose be decentralized, distributed and private and that it support individual choice, participation and financial privacy.

 ARTICLE III - MEMBERSHIP

-Section 3.1	Membership Classes: The Corporation will have three classes of membership:
+Section 3.1	Membership Classes: The Corporation will have two classes of membership:

-(a) Founding Members;

-(b) Industry Members; and
+(a) Industry Members; and

-(c) Individual Members.
+(b) Individual Members.

 The term "member" may be used to refer generically to a member in any class.

 Section 3.2	Membership Qualifications: The requirements for membership in each membership class shall be as follows:

-(a)	Founding Members.
+(a)	Industry Members.
 The Founding Members of the Corporation shall be:

 i.
-Gavin Andresen, Bitcoin Developer residing or doing business in Amherst, MA, USA.
+Craig Sellars, Omni Developer residing or doing business in the United States representing Tether.

 ii.
-Peter Vessenes, CEO of CoinLab and residing or doing business in Bainbridge Island, WA, USA.

-iii.
-Charles Shrem, CEO of BitInstant residing or doing business in Brooklyn, NY, USA.

-iv.
-Roger Ver, CEO of MemoryDealers residing or doing business in Santa Clara, CA, USA.

-v.
-Patrick Murck, Principal at Engage Legal, PLLC residing or doing business in Washington, DC, USA.

-vi.
-Mark Karpeles, CEO of MtGox.com and residing or doing business in Tokyo, Japan.
+David Johnston, residing or doing business in Austin, TX representing Factom.

-vii.
-Satoshi Nakamoto, at satoshin@gmx.com, author of the white paper “Bitcoin: A Peer-to-Peer Electronic Cash System” published on http://bitcoin.org and owner of the PGP Public Key with fingerprint: DE4E FCA3 E1AB 9E41 CE96  CECB 18C0 9E86 5EC9 48A1.

-(b) Industry Members.
-The Industry Members of the Corporation shall be corporate entities doing business in, servicing or supporting the Bitcoin system or in a similar distributed-digital currency system.
+(a) Industry Members.
+The Industry Members of the Corporation shall be corporate entities doing business in, servicing or supporting the Omni system or in a similar distributed-digital asset system.
 The Board of Directors, in its sole discretion, may create categories of Industry Members with special rights, privileges, or duties; however, no such categories shall have any rights, privileges, or duties inconsistent with these Bylaws.

-(c) Individual Members.
-The Individual Members shall be natural persons transacting in, promoting or otherwise contributing to the Bitcoin system or other similar distribute-digital currency system.
+(b) Individual Members.
+The Individual Members shall be natural persons using, promoting or otherwise contributing to the Omni system or other similar distribute-digital asset system.

 Section 3.3	Affiliates, Additional Rights & Limitations on Voting Rights of Members: